Chart Color Schemes

 Canterbury features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 77.3% of all households, including 38.5% couples with children, 28.5% couples without children, and 9.3% single parent families.
 Non-family households account for the remaining 22.7%, with lone person households at 21.1% and group households comprising 1.7%.
-The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households